Guide summary

 Why it stays in the shortlist

-Large screen sizes and broad app support in an entry-level value tier.
+Large screen sizes and broad app support at a lower price.

 Skip it if this caveat matters in your setup: No local dimming and limited gaming performance.
 That one detail can matter more than the headline spec.